 As an owner of a property that has tenants be they paying tenants or the family kind who aren’t paying rent, there may come a day when you wish to sell your house.
 Even if you have tenants, it is your property and you may sell it if you wish.
 In some cases, you’ll be able to let your tenants know, and it won’t be an issue.
 However, you also don’t want to risk losing your tenants and being stuck with a vacant house while your house is on the market.
 That said, the tenants have rights, and you want to make sure you aren’t violating them.
-Below, we discuss common things that arise when you decide to sell your house with tenants in San Antonio.
+Below, we discuss common things that arise when you decide to sell your house with tenants in South Texas area.

 The Lease Situation